Pediatric Speech Therapy For Tongue Thrust

 Diagnosing Tongue Thrust

-This includes pediatricians, dentists, orthodontists, ear, nose and throat specialists, and yes, speech therapists.
+This includes pediatricians, dentists, orthodontists, ear, nose and throat specialists (ENTs), and of course, speech therapists.

 The speech therapy evaluation process involves watching how your child speaks, as well as how they swallow.

-The practitioner may also hold down your child’s lip, in order to view the placement of the tongue during swallowing.
+Your speech therapist may also hold down your child’s lip in order to view the placement of their tongue while swallowing.

-In some cases, multiple medical professionals may be needed to be involved in the diagnosis process, and will play a role in any subsequent treatment plans.
+In some cases, your child’s evaluation may also include multiple medical professionals that can help with the diagnosis process, as well as in any subsequent treatment plans.

 Speech Therapy Treatments For Tongue Thrust

-If your child is diagnosed with tongue thrust, working with a speech therapist can help correct issues to help prevent complications later on in life.
+If your child is diagnosed with tongue thrust, working with a speech therapist can help.

-One type of treatment which can be performed by certified speech therapists is orofacial myofunctional treatment, which helps to correct the placement of the tongue, lips, and jaw.
+This form of speech therapy helps correct the placement of your child’s tongue, lips, and jaw.

-Therapy for tongue thrust can be used to help resolve issues related to swallowing, as well as speech therapy to correct speech impediments which may have developed.
+Speech therapy for tongue thrust can help your child resolve their challenges surrounding swallowing as well as correct any impediments they may have developed.

-Have you noticed your child having issues with messy eating (more so than what you might expect for their age)?
+Have you noticed that your child is experiencing challenges with messy eating (more so than what you might expect for their age)?

-Or are they starting to speak, and you’re noticing speech issues or difficulties (in particular with the letters S and Z).
+Or are they starting to speak, and you’re noticing their speech is distorted (in particular with the letters ‘s’ and ‘z’)?

-If you’re looking to seek out a diagnosis for tongue thrust, we’re Triumph Therapeutics, and we can help.
+If you’re looking to seek out a diagnosis for tongue thrust, our experienced pediatric therapists in Washington DC can help.

-In many cases, tongue thrust is a result of poor swallowing, and as with any habit the sooner you can start to work on it, the easier it will be to eliminate.
+In many cases, tongue thrust is a result of poor swallowing, and as with any habit the sooner you can start to work on it, the better.

 If you’re ready to take the next step, reach out today for a free phone consultation.